Nominations & submissions

-In 2021 there are a number of changes to categories, rules of entry and questions.
-Entrants should refer to the Brolga Awards guide book for the changes.
+In 2022 there are a number of changes to categories, rules of entry and questions.
+Entrants should refer to the category questions and rules of entry.

 An entrant must nominate for an award before they can commence preparing their submission.

 Submissions are made via the same system the nominations are made, this can be accessed at: https://online.qualitytourismaustralia.com/